Miklós Radnóti: Biography

-In September 1940, he was conscripted to a Jewish labor battalion of the Hungarian Army until December of that year, then from July 1942 to April 1943 for the second time.
-On 2 May 1943, he converted together with his wife from Judaism to Roman Catholic faith.
-In May 1944, Radnóti's third military service started and his battalion was deported to Bor in Serbia.
-After 1943, Hungarian-Jewish forced laborers were imprisoned nearby Bor's copper mines which covered 50 percent of the copper requirement of the German war industry.
+In September 1940, he was conscripted to a labor battalion (a kind of unarmed military service, initially for those unfit for armed service, but increasingly, as the world war progressed, a punishment for citizens considered untrustworthy like leftists, dissidents, Jews) of the Royal Hungarian Army until December of that year, then from July 1942 to April 1943 for the second time.
+On 2 May 1943, he converted together with his wife from Judaism to the Roman Catholic faith.
+In May 1944, Radnóti's third military labor service started and his battalion was deployed to the copper mines of Bor in Serbia.
+After 1943, Hungarian Jewish forced laborers working in Bor's copper mines contributed to 50 percent of the copper used by the German war industry.
+The overseers of the forced laborers of Bor were particularly notorious for their cruelty.